Claudio Miranda

-Claudio Miranda, ASC (/es/; March 13, 1965) is a Chilean-American cinematographer, best known for his collaborations with director Joseph Kosinski.
+Claudio Miranda, ASC (/es/; March 13, 1965) is a Chilean-American cinematographer, known for his collaboration with director Joseph Kosinski.

-He is also known for the David Fincher-directed film The Curious Case of Benjamin Button (2008), becoming the first film shot entirely digitally to be nominated for the Academy Award for Best Cinematography.
+For his work on David Fincher's The Curious Case of Benjamin Button (2008), the movie became the first film shot entirely digitally to be nominated for the Academy Award for Best Cinematography.

-In addition for winning his first win on the Ang Lee-directed film Life of Pi (2012), he became the second Chilean-born person to win an Academy Award.
+In winning Best Cinematography for the Ang Lee-directed film Life of Pi (2012), he became the second Chilean-born person to win an Academy Award.

 Early life

 Miranda was born in Valparaíso to a Chilean father and a Danish mother.
 His family emigrated to the United States when he was a year old, and he was raised in Southern California.

 Career

 Miranda's entered the film industry in the lighting department.
 He was a gaffer and lighting technician under Dariusz Wolski for The Crow, Crimson Tide, and The Fan.
-During the 2000's he shot numerous commercials and music videos, winning two Bronze Clio Awards.
+During the 2000s he shot numerous commercials and music videos, winning two Bronze Clio Awards.

 He started working with David Fincher as a gaffer on Seven, The Game and Fight Club, before working in additional photography on Zodiac.
 He carried on Fincher's previous use of the Thomson Viper FilmStream Camera on Zodiac when filming The Curious Case of Benjamin Button.
 The latter earned him his first Oscar nomination.
 He then won an Oscar in 2012, as well as a BAFTA Award, for his work on Ang Lee's Life of Pi.

-Recently, he has become known for his collaborations with American director Joseph Kosinski, acting as cinematographer in all of his movies.